huyslab/relmed_analysis_behaviour/REFACTORING_GUIDE.md

 ## Anti-Breaking-Change Strategies

+### 0. Use issues, issue-branches, and PRs
+Workflow should always be:
+1. Create an issue.
+2. Create a branch for the issue.
+3. Work on branch.
+4. Create tests along with your work.
+5. Use a PR to merge into main.

+If you need to change core functionality, then the following steps should be added before merging:
+1. Make sure tests pass for all projects.
+2. Ask for review by another human + Copilot.

 ### 1. Function Namespacing
 The purpose of this is to prevent naming clashes between modules.
 **Before (Global Functions - Prone to Conflicts):**